EthanPui/OpenCV_Webcam_FaceTracker/README.md

 ### Setup

-1.Install all the dependencies it has
+1.Install all the required dependencies
-: opencv 2
-: python 2.7
-: flask

 2.Create new data for determing the face to track by executing create_data.py file